1596 Assembly of Notables: Bellièvre's program

 Two financial projects were drawn up for the attention of the notables in the conseil des finances.
 Bellièvre had prepared a package typified by austerity and reorganisation.
 Meanwhile, the baron de Rosny devised a package of quick expedients.

 Bellièvre had by 3 August drawn up his program for the Assembly and persuaded his fellow conseillers to sign onto it.
 The rapidity of his effort was greatly assisted by his veteran experience.

 The two men's approaches varied considerably.
 Bellièvre first outlined the state of the royal revenues, he estimated them as equalling around 30,900,000 livres of which 24,000,000 livres were alienated from the crown or otherwise assigned contractually.
 Thus only 6,900,000 livres remained to be used by the government, against a government expenditure of 24,900,000 livres - a deficit of 18,000,000 livres.
 This was three times the deficit Henri III had been faced with in 1583.
 Bellièvre then began laying out his stall as to how he would combat this deficit.
 The budget of the royal household would be cut from 1,500,000 to 1,200,000 livres, royal pensions would be reduced by 600,000 livres and military expenditure by 4,500,000 livres down to 3,600,000 livres for a total saving of 5,400,000 livres.
 A further 3,180,000 livres would be saved by reducing the interest on the rentes constituées (established bonds) from 8.33% to 6% as he had earlier proposed.
 This would be justified on the grounds that 5-6% was the appropriate interest rate for 'Christian states', and any higher than that would encourage an idle investor class.
 Venal offices would be curtailed through the termination of the posts upon the deaths of their current holders - saving around another 3,000,000.
 The remaining deficit of 6,420,000 livres would be combatted through the more astute management of the tax farms (auctioned off rights to tax collection) and the alienation of the royal domain.
 Bellièvre estimated there were yields of 4,794,000 livres through the application of this.
 Improper exemptions from the taille would be suppressed.
 Finally a new tax on goods being brought into towns would fulfil 2,100,000 livres.
-This tax was already in affect in Normandie and Paris.
+This tax was already in effect in Normandie and Paris.
 After factoring in a few more considerations Bellièvre calculated a budget surplus of 174,000 livres.